 Games for couples.

 Adult entertainment doesn’t just have to be Netflix and pizza after the kids have gone to bed.
-Or even David Attenborough and beef bourgignon, if that’s the way you prefer to spend time with your loved one.
-In this technological age we spend so much time on electronic devices.
+Or even David Attenborough and beef bourguignon, if that’s the way you prefer to spend time with your loved one.
+In this technological age, we spend so much time on electronic devices.
 Often we sometimes forget that we aren’t interacting with robots or AI.
+One way to put the spark back into your love life is to sit down together and play a game, like the Monogamy Board Game.

 We don’t spend enough time actually sitting down, having some face-to-face connection.
 I was never a fan of long-winded board games such as Monopoly when I was a kid.
 It seemed an investment of time in something that wasn’t going to give you a fruitful ‘return.’
 Asides being able to rub your playing pals’ noses in it, if you were clever enough to become the king-pin of prime board-game real-estate.